Selling Your Business to a Search Fund

 Typical Search Fund Deal Terms

-Search Fund transactions are structured similarly to transactions with equity groups, except search funds rarely use call cash (equity) for the acquisition and generally use cash plus debt financing for the acquisition.
+Search Fund transactions are structured similarly to transactions with equity groups, except search funds rarely use all cash (equity) for the acquisition and generally use cash plus debt financing.
 Search funds generally do not use equity rollovers or equity buybacks where the seller retains some stock in the company or buys stock in the new company.
-Earnouts are common with search funds if the purchase price is at a premium if the company is experiencing high growth, or if the near-term projections are uncertain.
+Earnouts are common with search funds if the purchase price is at a premium and the company is experiencing high growth, or if the near-term projections are uncertain.

 • Funding – generally cash plus debt financing